Alice Stuart: Biography

+She was born in Chelan, Washington, United States.
 Stuart started taking piano lessons at the age of five.
-She picked up the guitar at age 18 and also plays banjo, auto harp, parade snare drum, and bass.
+She picked up the guitar at age 18 and also played banjo, auto harp, parade snare drum, and bass.

-Stuart's early influences as a musician came from classical music, country artists of the 1940s and 1950s such as Hank Snow, Hank Williams, Buddy Holly, Elvis Presley, Roy Orbison, The Everly Brothers and Ivory Joe Hunter, as well as records from the 1920s and 1930s from Blind Willie McTell, Bessie Smith, Rabbit Brown and artist Bob Dylan.
+Stuart's early influences as a musician came from classical music, country artists of the 1940s and 1950s such as Hank Snow, Hank Williams, Buddy Holly, Elvis Presley, Roy Orbison, the Everly Brothers and Ivory Joe Hunter, as well as records from the 1920s and 1930s from Blind Willie McTell, Bessie Smith, Rabbit Brown and artist Bob Dylan.

 At the age of 22, Stuart played the Berkeley Folk Festival in 1964.
 She was then invited back by creator/producer Barry Olivier to perform in 1966, and 1970.
 It was there that she formed a friendship with Mississippi John Hurt, which led to the two touring together.

 Billboard magazine reviewed her debut release in 1964 with: "A beautiful new female voice is now on the folk horizon.
 Its owner's name is Alice Stuart.
 She sings with a clean freshness that is exciting in its simplicity.
 A folk find!"

-In 1964, Alice met Frank Zappa in a Santa Monica, California coffeehouse.
-By chance as they both were waiting to meet guitarist Steve Mann.
-She became a member of Zappa's band, The Mothers of Invention, which at the time played mostly blues.
+In 1964, Alice met Frank Zappa by chance in a Santa Monica, California coffeehouse, as they both were waiting to meet guitarist Steve Mann.
+She became a member of Zappa's band, the Mothers of Invention, which at the time played mostly blues.
 Zappa said he wanted to combine certain modal influences into a basically country blues sound.
 Alice lasted only a few months and did not make any recordings with the Mothers.
 She left before their debut album Freak Out!.
 In 1968 Zappa sarcastically said he fired Alice from the band because she could not play "Louie Louie".
 However, at the same he also complimented her, saying "she played guitar very well and sang well."

 On November 28, 1971, Stuart appeared on BBC Television's Old Grey Whistle Test, a television program that aired in Europe.
-In addition to Stuart, a group named Redwing appeared, which among others, featured Timothy B. Schmit (later of The Eagles).
+In addition to Stuart, a group named Redwing appeared, which among others, featured Timothy B. Schmit (later of the Eagles).
 Stuart and Redwing were both on the Fantasy label.

 In 1972, Stuart sang the title theme song to the X-rated cartoon movie Fritz the Cat, with music done by Ed Bogas.

 On January 2, 1973, Stuart appeared on The Dick Cavett Show, hosted at the time by George Carlin.
 Other guests on the show included Shelley Winters and Jimmy Breslin.
-During this time, she also performed with Rosalie Sorrells, Jack Elliott, Doc Watson, Jerry Ricks, Phil Ochs, and Joan Baez.
+During this time, she also performed with Rosalie Sorrels, Jack Elliott, Doc Watson, Jerry Ricks, Phil Ochs, and Joan Baez.

 In 1974, Alice sat in with Fantasy Records label-mates, Jerry Garcia and Merl Saunders, several times, including at The Lion's Share in San Anselmo, California.